tomcobley/ion/tests/README.txt

 To create the executables, just type make.
+Then, to run an inidivdual test execute the relevant executable.
-To automatically build and then run all the individual unit tests, type make runtests.
+To automatically build and then run all the unit tests, type make runtests.